World Chess Hall of Fame: History

-In 1992, the U.S. Chess Trust purchased the museum and moved its contents to Washington D.C.
-At its Washington D.C. location from 1992 to 2001, the hall featured America's "big four" chess players: Paul Morphy, Bobby Fischer, Frank Marshall, and Samuel Reshevsky.
+In 1992, the U.S. Chess Trust purchased the museum and moved its contents to Washington, D.C., where it featured America's "big four" chess players: Paul Morphy, Bobby Fischer, Frank Marshall, and Samuel Reshevsky.
 It displayed the World Chess Championship trophy won by the United States team in 1993 as well as numerous chess boards and chess pieces.
 The museum gave visitors the opportunity to play against a chess computer.
 By 2001, the collection had grown to include numerous chess sets and boards and plaques commemorating inductees to the U.S. and World halls of fame.

 In the late 1990s, Sidney Samole, former owner of Excalibur Electronics, proposed to move the hall of fame to Miami, where it would be located in a rook-shaped building constructed by Excalibur.
 Although Samole died in 2000, the U.S. Chess Trust accepted the proposal the following year.
 Reopened in 2001, it was renamed the World Chess Hall of Fame and Sidney Samole Museum.
 The museum continued collecting chess sets, books, tournament memorabilia, advertisements, photographs, furniture, medals, trophies, and journals until it closed in 2009.

-Rex Sinquefield soon afterward agreed to pay for moving the museum to St. Louis and renovating its new building.
+Soon afterward, billionaire Rex Sinquefield agreed to pay to move the museum to St. Louis.
+He also renovated its new building, across the street from the Sinquefield-founded St. Louis Chess Club.

-The World Chess Hall of Fame is located across the street from the Chess Club and Scholastic Center of Saint Louis in the city's Central West End neighborhood.
-It displays artifacts from the museum's permanent collection and temporary exhibitions highlighting the great players, historic games, and rich cultural history of chess as well as the U.S. and World Chess Hall of Fame.

-The Hall of Fame collaborates with the Chess Club and Scholastic Center to provide programming, instruction, and outreach to an international audience of chess players.
-Its collection includes pieces such as a 500-year-old piece from an Egyptian game called senet, the earliest known board game; a custom-made set of chess furniture that belonged to Bobby Fischer, and the first commercial chess computer.
-Rotating exhibitions feature items from the permanent collection.
-The museum also displays two temporary exhibitions per year.
-The Hall of Fame also commemorates the careers of its members.

 Hall of Fame

-There are 67 members in the U.S. Hall of Fame, including Bobby Fischer, John W. Collins, Larry Evans, Benjamin Franklin, George Koltanowski, Sammy Reshevsky, Paul Morphy, Gregory Kaidanov, and Arnold Denker.
+There are 74 members in the U.S. Chess Hall of Fame.

-There are 40 members in the World Hall of Fame, including José Raúl Capablanca, Anatoly Karpov, Garry Kasparov, and Boris Spassky.
+There are 53 members in the World Chess Hall of Fame.
 The winner of the first Women's World Chess Championship, Vera Menchik, was the first woman to be inducted into the WCHOF in 2011.

-The 2011 inductions took place on September 8 as part of the World Chess Hall of Fame Grand Opening celebration.